dmuneras/ember-data-erd/README.md

 By default the library is going to generate a PNG image in a diagrams folder.
-If the diagrams folder is not created, it will be created in the route folder of the project.
+If the diagrams folder is not created, it will be created in the root folder of the project.

 In order to modify the behaviour of the library it is possible to use a configuration file.
 The configuration file should be called: